sunfishcode/basic-text/docs/BasicText.md

  - When [*LSPS Compatibility*] is enabled, replace any [U+2028,U+2029] with U+A.
  - Perform the Replacement actions from the [Main Table].

-### String Conversion, Strict
+### String Conversion, Fallible

-To convert a [Unicode] string into a Basic Text string in a manner that never loses information but may fail:
+To convert a [Unicode] string into a Basic Text string in a manner that dicards information not usually considered meaningful and otherwise fails if the content is not valid Basic Text:
  - If the input starts with a [non-starter] or U+200D (ZWJ), error with "Basic Text string must begin with a starter other than ZWJ"
  - Perform the Error actions from the [Pre-NFC Table].